markivanugalino/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a graduate researcher at the National Institute of Physics, University of the Philippines Diliman.
+I am a PhD student researcher at the Engineering and Applied Science program of the University of Massachusetts Dartmouth.
 I was born and raised in **Quezon City, Philippines**.
 My main research interests are on _stellar & planetary astrophysics_, _partial differential equations_, and _computational physics_.
 [Writing poems and short literary works](https://migugalino.wixsite.com/markugalino/poems) are my ways of exploring the intersection of the sciences and humanities.